-Top tip: Provide parents or students with an option to receive more information by utilising automations.
+Top tip: Provide parents or students with an option to receive more information by utilizing automations.
 At the end of this message template, notice how parents can respond with a “yes” or “no” to opt-out.
-Not only is this following through with local compliance and regulations, it is also using an automation to help consenting recipients to receive more important COVID-19 updates from you.
+Not only is this following through with local compliance and regulations, but it is also using automation to help consenting recipients receive more important COVID-19 updates from you.

 2. General statement or official letter to parents

 Putting out a statement direct to students or parents and staff about your next steps as a provider is essential when curbing excessive uncertainty and concern.
 Many businesses like MessageMedia, and other industries are following suit when it comes to informing customers and the like on how they are handling COVID-19.
 Rankin County School District in Massachusetts, USA sets out in a long letter to parents about their movement to distance learning, future grading, grade promotion and retention guidelines, as well as when and if school may resume as normal.

 TOP TIP: SMS messages are 160 characters, so it’s important to keep them short and to ration your words.
 Use a short trackable link which helps abbreviate overly long URLs.
 You can find these online, or use a similar function enabled by your messaging provider, such as MessageMedia’s.